CORE

 • CORE plans to include Conformance Rule authoring tools that support the development and testing of both CDISC and sponsor-defined rules.

-Latest page content update: 01 Mar 2023
+Latest page content update: 15 May 2026

-CORE Engine Reference Implementation in GitHub
+CORE Engine Reference Implementation on GitHub

 The CORE Engine Reference Implementation is the current version of the Engine.
 The CORE Engine Reference Implementation has been transitioned to the open-source environment with its provision on GitHub.
 The GitHub-based Engine is:

-The CORE Engine Reference Implementation on GitHub is an advancement over the CORE Minimum Viable Product (MVP) Engine early evaluation version that was previously available via the CORE web page.
+The Engine Reference Implementation on GitHub is an advancement over the CORE Minimum Viable Product (MVP) early evaluation version that was previously available via the CORE web page.
 In particular, the GitHub-based Engine is updated to process additional Rule syntax (YAML) engaged to handle new processing conditions that were encountered as the CORE team developed additional Rules.
+The GitHub-based Engine is provided with a command line interface (CLI) and not with a Graphic User Interface (UI).